 Lately, it seems that every time you open your browser or casually scroll through a news feed, someone is writing about machine learning and its impact on both humans and the advancement of artificial intelligence.
-Machine learning has been highlighted in articles covering everything from Virtual Assistant solutions to self-driving cars and robots that can perform the same tasks as humans.
+The importance of machines has been highlighted in articles covering everything from Virtual Assistant solutions to self-driving cars and robots that can perform the same tasks as humans.
 A number of large companies are defining machine learning as ‘the future’ – but what does that really mean?

 What is Machine Learning?

 Machine learning is nothing new.
 The history, in fact, dates back over sixty years to when Alan Turing created the ‘Turing test’ to determine whether a computer had real intelligence.
 It can be argued, however, that the past 25-30 years have seen the biggest leaps and bounds in terms of advances in speech technology.
 But I’m getting ahead of myself here.

 Think of machine learning like this.
 As a human, and as a user of technology, you complete certain tasks that require you to make an important decision or classify something.
 For instance, when you read your inbox in the morning, you decide to mark that ‘Win a Free Cruise if You Click Here’ email as spam.
 How would a computer know to do the same thing?
 Machine learning is comprised of algorithms that teach computers to perform tasks that human beings do naturally on a daily basis.

 The first attempts at artificial intelligence involved teaching a computer by writing a rule.
 If we wanted to teach a computer to make recommendations based on the weather, then we might write a rule that said: IF the weather is cloudy AND the chance of rainfall is greater than 50%, THEN suggest taking an umbrella.
 The problem with this approach used in traditional expert systems, however, is that we don’t know how much confidence to place on the rule.
 Is it right 50% of the time?
 More?
 Less?